Team

 Research Specialist

-Carson is from St. Louis, Missouri and graduated with a BS in Plant Sciences from the University of Missouri, and most recently, an MS in Agronomy (2025) from the Purdue Agroecology Lab.
-He will continue to use his background in plant science as a research specialist to ask questions about how plant-soil interactions effect soil carbon building.
+Carson is from St. Louis, Missouri and graduated with a BS in Plant Sciences from the University of Missouri, and most recently, an MS in Agronomy (2025) from the PAL.
+As a research specialist in the lab, Carson is continuing to use his background in plant science and newly gained experience in soil science to explore how plant–soil interactions affect soil carbon accumulation.
 Carson is a Purdue sports fan and even made the trek to West Lafayette from Missouri almost every home football weekend growing up.
-Carson is proud to be the next boilermaker in his family and is happy to continue working in PAL.
+Carson is proud to be the next boilermaker in his family.

 Binod Joshi